 The estimated fair value of fixed interest bearing loans is based on discounted cash flows using prevailing market interest rates for debts with similar credit risk and maturity.
-As at 30 June 2017, the fair value of the interest-bearing loans was US\$84,000 lower than the carrying value of the financial liabilities (2016: the fair value of the interest-bearing loans was US\$378,000 lower than the carrying value of the financial liabilities).
+As at 30 June 2018, the fair value of the interest-bearing loans was US\$141,000 higher than the carrying value of the financial liabilities (2017: the fair value of the interest-bearing loans was US\$84,000 lower than the carrying value of the financial liabilities).